 - 2012 'Tractarian Echoes: Michael Ramsey and the Anglican Responses to Anselm of Canterbury', in Gasper, Giles & Logan, Ian (eds.), Saint Anselm of Canterbury and His Legacy, Pontifical Institute for Medieval Studies, Toronto Institute of Medieval and Renaissance Studies, Durham University, pp. 341-359

-- 2007 (co-edited with R. Gameson ed.) ''A northern monastic sermon collection'', in (ed.), Treasures of Durham University Library, Third Millenium, pp. 42-43
+- 2007 'A northern monastic sermon collection', in Gameson, R. (ed.), Treasures of Durham University Library, Third Millenium, pp. 42-43

 - 2006 'An Anglican Anselm', in Gasper, Giles E.M. & Kohlenberger, H. (eds.), Anselm and Abelard: Investigations and Juxtapositions, Pontifical Institute of Mediaeval Studies, pp. 103-117